Ethiopia Itinerary & Travel Guide 2024

 Is Ethiopia safe to visit?

-The short answer to whether Ethiopia is safe to visit is: it depends, both on where and when you want to go.
-The safety situation in Ethiopia changes frequently and can vary drastically from region to region.
-Always check on the current safety situation in the area(s) of Ethiopia you want to visit, before going there.
+The safety of visiting Ethiopia depends on where and when you plan to go.
+The safety situation can change frequently and varies by region.
+Always check the current safety situation in the specific areas you want to visit before travelling.

 Check out my post on the safest African countries to visit.